Where is the church located?

 How will I know where to go once I’m there?

 On Sunday mornings, you will find a greeter at the east and north entrances.
 Greeters will help you find coat racks on the main level in the fellowship hall, locate restrooms, the nursery, and the sanctuary.
-Once you are in the sanctuary, Ushers will help you with bulletins (which guide the worship service), large print bulletins, hearing assist devices, and large print hymnals/songbooks.
+Once you are in the sanctuary, ushers will help you with bulletins which will help guide you through our service and offer information on what is happening in our church.

 What does worship look like?